After twenty years of marriage, the best family vacation ever, or one of your usual fights, your spouse says, “I want a divorce.”

-You feel a thump in your chest, like your heart just hit your rib cage.
-The blood coursing through your veins feels cold.
-Your head hurts, stomach sinks, breath quickens, knees buckle or temperature rises.
+You feel a thump in your chest like your heart just hit your rib cage.
+Your stomach sinks.
 You can’t think straight.
 You doubt yourself: “Did he/she say divorce?”
+You want to scream, plead, cry, run, or rage, but what should you actually do?

 Triage – noun tri·age \trē-ˈäzh, ˈtrē-\